telus-agcg/cast-ui/README.md

 ### Installation

 The library depends on [styled-components](https://www.styled-components.com/) as well as React.
+There are current dependencies on react-router-dom and redux in the breadcrumb component that we are working to remove.
 To install with all peer dependencies:

 ```
-npm install @tkxs/cast-ui styled-components react react-dom --save
+npm install @tkxs/cast-ui styled-components react react-dom react-router-dom redux --save
 ```

 or

 ```
-yarn add @tkxs/cast-ui styled-components react react-dom
+yarn add @tkxs/cast-ui styled-components react react-dom react-router-dom redux
 ```

 The package includes UMD, CommonJS, and ES5 modules.
 Type definitions are